Prambanan: Construction

-According to the Shivagrha inscription, a public water project to change the course of a river near Shivagrha temple was undertaken during the construction of the temple.
+According to the Shivagrha inscription, a public water project to change the course of a river near the Shivagrha temple was undertaken during the construction of the temple.
 The river, identified as the Opak River, now runs north to south on the western side of the Prambanan temple compound.
-Historians suggest that originally the river was curved further to east and was deemed too near to the main temple.
+Historians suggest that originally the river was curved further to the east and was deemed too near to the main temple.
 Experts suggest that the shift of the river was meant to secure the temple complex from the overflowing of lahar volcanic materials from Merapi volcano.
 The project was done by cutting the river along a north to south axis along the outer wall of the Shivagrha Temple compound.
-The former river course was filled in and made level to create a wider space for the temple expansion, the space for rows of pervara (complementary) temples.
+The former river course was filled in and made level to create a larger space for the temple expansion, the space for rows of pervara (ancillary) temples.

 Some archaeologists propose that the statue of Shiva in the garbhagriha (central chamber) of the main temple was modelled after King Balitung, serving as a depiction of his deified self after death.
 The temple compound was expanded by successive Mataram kings, such as Daksa and Tulodong, with the addition of hundreds of pervara temples around the chief temple.

-With main prasada tower soaring up to 47 metres high, a vast walled temple complex consists of 240 structures, Shivagrha Trimurti temple was the tallest and the grandest of its time.
-Indeed, the temple complex is the largest Hindu temple in ancient Java, with no other Javanese temples ever surpassed its scale.
+With the main prasada tower soaring up to 47 metres high, a vast walled temple complex consists of 240 structures.
+Shivagrha Trimurti temple was the tallest and the grandest of its time.
+Indeed, the temple complex is the largest Hindu temple in ancient Java, with no other Javanese temples ever surpassing its scale.
 Prambanan served as the royal temple of the Kingdom of Mataram, with most of the state's religious ceremonies and sacrifices being conducted there.
 At the height of the kingdom, scholars estimate that hundreds of brahmins with their disciples lived within the outer wall of the temple compound.
 The urban center and the court of Mataram were located nearby, somewhere in the Prambanan Plain.